cover image showing social media platforms

 Coca-Cola's iconic branding and marketing campaigns have made it one of the most recognizable brands in the world.
 The brand's timeless logo and classic red cans have become cultural symbols.

-image of gillette ad
+image of a gilette ad

 Gillette: A Man's Best Friend